Guidelines on Significant Corporate Governance Issues

 2. Executive Committee; Selection of Chairman of the Executive Committee

-Since the Audit, Compensation, and Corporate Governance Committees are made up exclusively of independent directors, it is the sense of the Board that a majority of the Executive Committee need not consist of independent directors.
+Since the Audit and Risk, Compensation, and Corporate Governance Committees are made up exclusively of independent directors, it is the sense of the Board that a majority of the Executive Committee need not consist of independent directors.
 The Chairman of the Executive Committee will be a director designated by the Board of Directors.

 E. BOARD MEETINGS